Q&A: Denise Watts, the Exiting Leader of Project LIFT

 The opportunity for Harrison to go to Walter G. Byers (a K-8 Project LIFT school where he just finished seventh grade) has been one of the best decisions our family has made.
 Our youngest son is a very reserved child.
 He’s very, very smart but does not always perform in that way.
 Having him at Byers has really pushed him academically and made him more social.
 It’s been a great choice.
 I got text messages and calls from the teachers when he maybe had his head down three days in a row at lunch to say, “We’re a little worried about him.
 Is he OK?”

 In his previous school experiences, Harrison, because he’s quiet and compliant and performs average, it’s very easy for him to be unseen.
 At Byers this year, he was seen.

-CM: What was the toughest part for you during this seven-year journey?
+CM: What was the toughest part for you during this eight-year journey?

 DW: I can think of a lot of individual difficult moments that I was able to be resilient and pop back from.
 Towards the end, I think it was the culmination.
 It was the transition in leaders, it was the constant criticism.
 I worked in the district but it was like fighting in the very entity that you’re trying to support.
 It was the wear and tear on my family.
 It was all that.

 CM: What were the high points?